-The Hoskins Group has a preferred equity interest in the Company, as more fully described in Note 8.
+The Hoskins Group has a preferred equity interest in the Company.
+In addition, the Company has issued Series B Preferred Units to the Hoskins Group, as more fully described in Note 9 - Members' Capital.

-The Company has accepted investments under the Notes Program from employees, managers, members, and relatives of managers and members, with \$3,849 outstanding at December 31, 2019.
-For the years ended December 31, 2019 and 2018 our investments from affiliates which exceed \$120 through our Notes Program and other unsecured debt are detailed below:
+The Company has accepted investments under the Notes Program from employees, managers, members, and relatives of managers and members, with \$3,600 outstanding at December 31, 2022.
+For the years ended December 31, 2022 and 2021 our investments from affiliates which exceed \$120 through our Notes Program and other unsecured debt are detailed below: